Siy22/AMP-Optimisation-Pipeline-Modified-Codes/README.md

 > **Final Year Project:** *In Silico* AMP Optimisation and Discovery Pipeline

-This repository contains all modified and custom code developed as part of my Final Year Project, focused on the computational screening, mutation, optimisation, and validation of antimicrobial peptides (AMPs).
+This repository contains all modified and custom code developed as part of a Research Project, focused on the computational screening, mutation, optimisation, and validation of antimicrobial peptides (AMPs).

 ## 📌 Project Overview

 This repository stores code modifications made to run the pipeline on **Apple Silicon (M1 MacBook Air)** using VS Code.
-The pipeline integrates several open-source tools for AMP screening, mutation, optimisation, and validation.
+The pipeline integrates several open-source tools for AMP screening, classification, mutation, optimisation,generating and validation.

 ## 📁 Repository Contents